calacademy-research/assembly_etc/categories/assembly_dir_structure/README.md

 Invoking asm_dir_struct.sh with no arguments shows information about the directory names and functions.
-Running it with a directory option, usually a dot '.' indicating the current directory, prints a list of commnds to create the structure.
+Running it with a directory option, usually a dot '.' indicating the current directory, prints a list of commands to create the structure.
 You can save this to a file and make modifications before running.
 However what we typically do is pipe it into bash while in the directory where we want to create the assembly.
 ```